Mac

 Turn off spotlight indexing.

-Disable all unwanted features.
+Turn off all unwanted features.

 Keep the laptop as cool as possible.

-Calibrate the battery on a regular basis.
+Calibrate the battery regularly.

 Use the private mode browsing in your Safari or Firefox web browser.

-Turn off the auto checking features of email accounts.
+Turn off the auto-checking features of email accounts.

-The breakdown in other parts of the machine as well should bring you to the same conclusion that we came to, that the Retina display model is far better than the non-retina model.
+The breakdown in other parts of the machine also should bring you to the same conclusion that we came to, that the Retina display model is far better than the non-retina model.
 But with a price difference of a hundred bucks, I’m sure you will need more than just a paragraph to be convinced.

 Reasons to Buy the MacBook Pro Retina Model